OctopusDeploy/docs/docs/guides/docker/docker-run-with-networking.md

 Note that "latest" in Octopus is the "highest" [Semantic Version](http://semver.org/) and not the image tagged with "latest".
 :::

-## Deploying a Release of our Docker Project
+## Deploying a Release of our Docker Project {#Dockerrunwithnetworking-DeployingaReleaseofourDockerProject}

 Looking at the results of a deployment you will see some logging indicating the work being performed.